MusLead/Smart-Home-Ventilation/README.md

 This project consists of multiple components:

-### ESP-GET_READY
+### ESP-GET_READY (Test-Repository)
-The [ESP-GET_READY](https://github.com/MusLead/ESP-GET_READY) submodule is a repository dedicated to managing communication between ESP microcontrollers and various sensors and actuators.
-It provides different HTTP REST-API endpoints that enable the application to access and control the ESP devices through the internet.
+The [ESP-GET_READY](https://github.com/MusLead/ESP-GET_READY) submodule is a repository dedicated to testing the communication functionality between ESP microcontrollers and various sensors and actuators.
+It provides a variety of HTTP REST API endpoints, enabling applications to access and control ESP devices via the internet.

 ### ESP_Sensors_Actuators
 The [ESP_Sensors_Actuators](https://github.com/MusLead/ESP_Sensors_Actuators) submodule contains the firmware and integration code for indoor and outdoor sensor/actuator nodes used by SHVS.
 It includes `ESP_Indoor_Sensors_Actuators` (e.g., BME680, window servo, absorber) and `ESP_Outdoor_Sensors_Actuators` (e.g., BME680, anemometer, door servo, relay switch), and it exchanges data and control messages via MQTT through `ESP_Communcation_Center`.